7 Top NLP Libraries For NLP Development

 Cons:

-(i) Sparse Documentation: While Gensim has improved its documentation over time, some users may find it less comprehensive compared to other NLP libraries, which might make it challenging for beginners to get started.
+(i) Sparse Documentation: While Gensim has improved its documentation over time, some users may find it less comprehensive than other NLP libraries, making it challenging for beginners to get started.

 (ii) Limited Deep Learning Support: Gensim was initially developed before the deep learning era, and while it supports Word2Vec and Doc2Vec for word embeddings, it may not be as feature-rich as deep learning-focused libraries like TensorFlow or PyTorch.